forrtproject/forrtproject.github.io/content/curated_resources/mini-meta-analysis-of-your-own-studies-s.md

         "Timestamp":"2020-06-07T18:45:22.803Z",
         "Title":"Mini Meta-Analysis of Your Own Studies: Some Arguments on Why and a Primer on How", "link_to_resource":"https:\/\/doi.org\/10.1111\/spc3.12267",
-        "Creators":[
-            "Jin X. Goh",
-            "Judith A. Hall and Robert Rosenthal"
+        "Creators":"Jin X. Goh, Judith A. Hall and Robert Rosenthal", "Material_Type":[
-        ],
-        "Material_Type":[
             "Primary Source",
             "Reading",